 What Assets Get a Step-Up in Basis at Death?

-Valuing a person’s estate when they die can be a complex issue, especially if they have held certain assets for a long time and those assets have realized significant capital appreciation.
+Valuing a person’s estate when they die can be a complex issue.
+This is especially true if they have held certain assets for a long time and those assets have realized significant capital appreciation.

 Fortunately, most assets in a decedent’s estate receive a step-up in basis at death, meaning their cost basis is reset to the asset's current fair market value.
 This important provision can save heirs a significant amount of money in capital gains taxes when they decide to sell inherited assets.

-The step-up basis tax provision is important for estate planning and inheritance matters.
+The step-up basis tax provision is critical for estate planning and inheritance matters.
 Let’s take a closer look.

 Does Real Estate Get a Step-Up in Basis at Death?

-When assets are valued on a stepped-up basis, it means that they are valued at their current fair market value rather than at their value when they were purchased.
+When assets are valued on a stepped-up basis, they are valued at their current fair market value rather than at their value when purchased.
 This provision applies to many different types of real property, as well as other tangible assets such as mutual funds, bonds, and stocks.
 Estate planners strive to use the stepped-up basis provision to preserve wealth so heirs receive greater value for certain inherited assets.

-This can be especially important for assets that have realized significant appreciation over time – but the Internal Revenue Service only considers certain real property assets eligible for a step-up in basis.
-Here are a few of the property types that can be stepped-up to fair market value upon the owner’s death:
+This can be especially helpful for assets that have realized significant appreciation over time – but the Internal Revenue Service only considers certain real property assets eligible for a step-up in basis.
+Here are a few property types that can be stepped-up to fair market value upon the owner’s death:

 • Residential rentals